nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 subject(s) (e.g., `MATH`).
 By entering the student's name and specifying tags for level or subject(s) (or both), users can manage student profiles more efficiently.

-- **Adding Multiple Tags**: Users can add several subject tags and one level tag to a student.
-If any of the specified tags already exist on the profile, an error message will notify the user, avoiding duplicate tags.
+- **Adding Multiple Tags**: Users can specify multiple subject tags and one level tag for a student.
+Each time tags are added, they will override any previously existing tags on the profile, ensuring that only the latest tags are retained.
-- **Invalid Input**: If an invalid student name, level, or subject is inputted, the system displays the constraints and guidelines for tag parameters.
+- **Invalid Input**: If an invalid student name, level, or subject is inputted, EduManage displays the constraints and guidelines for tag parameters.
+Additionally, if there is a mismatch between the tagged subjects and the specified level, an error message will highlight the incompatibility.
 - **Case Insensitivity**: Tags are designed to be case-insensitive.
 If users add multiple tags that are equivalent in value (e.g., `Math` and `MATH`), only one instance of each unique tag will be added, preventing unnecessary duplication.